Basic Quantum Algorithms: Analysis of the entanglement

 we obtain

 We conclude that when $n$ increases, there are more and more balanced functions $f$ with $U_f$ creating entanglement.

-The discussion above shows that there is $n_0\ge 2$, such that for all $n\ge n_0$, $U_f$ creates entanglement.
+The discussion above shows that there exists an $n_0\ge 2$, such that for all $n\ge n_0$, there are balanced functions $f$ for which $U_f$ creates entanglement.
 Since, $\binom{2^n}{2^{n-1}}>2^{n+1}$ for $n\ge 3$, we can take $n_0=3$.
 The only remaining case that may have no entanglement is $n=2$.
 For $n=2$, there are 6 balanced functions, whose truth tables are described in Fig.~\ref{fig:truthtablesf0-f5} with function names $f_0$ to $f_5$.

 It is enough to analyze $f_0$ to $f_2$ because the other functions complement those ones.
 For instance, $f_5$ is the complement of $f_0$, which means that state $\ket{\psi}$ created by $U_{f_5}$ is equal to the state created by $U_{f_0}$ up to a global phase.
 States $\ket{\psi}$ that correspond to $f_0$ to $f_2$ (without normalization) are